tedjburgess/java-foundation/src/command_line_todo_list/README.md

 ## Description

-This project was a continuation of project 1.
-This project involved adding functionality that allowed writing to and reading from files.
-In the todo list you can now save a list and load the list from the saved file.
+This project was a continuation of Project 1.
+This phase added functionality that allows writing to and reading from files.
+The todo list can now be saved to a file and loaded back into the program.

 ## Features